Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Clockwork Exploration in K

 \section{Clockwork Exploration in K}

-Equipped with our formalism for reasoning about the security of DeFi instruments, we now discuss how best to apply it to real-world contracts.
-To establish a formal methodology for DeFi security, we instantiate our Clockwork Finance Framework (CFF) into a mechanized proof system and symbolic execution engine using the K framework.
+\iffull Equipped with our formalism for reasoning about the security of DeFi instruments, we now discuss how best to apply it to real-world contracts. \fi To establish a formal methodology for DeFi security, we instantiate our Clockwork Finance Framework (CFF) in the K framework for mechanized proofs. \iffull Appendix~\ref{subsec:considerations} elaborates on why we chose K. \else We include a discussion in the full version~\cite{fullversion} on why we chose K. \fi

-We start with an overview of design considerations for CFF and challenges with formal verification and how we overcome them.
-We then use the Uniswap contract (Figure~\ref{fig:uniswap_contract}) as an example to describe our CFF executable models.
+\iffull We first describe challenges with formal verification and how we overcome them for CFF (Section~\ref{subsec:challenges}).
+We describe the design and implementation of CFF, with an emphasis on the soundness and completeness properties in Section~\ref{subsec:design_impl}.
+We then discuss how our CFF executable models are obtained and their properties in Section~\ref{subsec:equivalence}.
+Finally, we use the Uniswap contract (\fig~\ref{fig:uniswap_contract}) as an example to describe our CFF executable models (Section~\ref{subsec:usability}). \fi